-- A good fit between scholar and selected study host.
+- There is a good fit between the scholar and the selected study host.

-- A timely opportunity for the applicant’s career/skills development.
+- This is a timely opportunity for the applicant’s career/skills development.

 Can it be achieved?
 We look for the following indicators:

 - The process to achieve the idea is realistic and well planned.

 - The applicant has sufficient experience and artistic ability to respond well to the opportunity.

-Does it deliver to the Creative New Zealand outcome that ‘high quality New Zealand art is developed’?
+Does it deliver to the Creative New Zealand strategic outcome that ‘High-quality New Zealand art is developed’?
 We look for the following indicators:

 - The benefits of this opportunity to the applicant are likely to be significant.

-- The applicant has long term music goals.
+- The scholarship will support the applicant’s long term music goals.

 Scoring your application